chainer/chainer/docs/source/contribution.rst

 See the next section for details.

 *Note: a change that can be applied to both branches should be sent to the* ``master`` *branch.*
-*Each release of the stable version is also merged with the development version so that changes are reflected in the next major version.*

 Feature Backport Pull Requests
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~